iron-fish/ironfish/ironfish/README.md

 [![codecov](https://codecov.io/gh/iron-fish/ironfish/branch/master/graph/badge.svg?token=PCSVEVEW5V&flag=ironfish)](https://codecov.io/gh/iron-fish/ironfish)

-Ironfish SDK wraps all of the generic components of [Captain](./src/captain/README.md) into a project that is specific to Ironfish.
+Ironfish contains the implementation of the Ironfish node and all relavent components that run it including the Blockchain, MemPool, RPC layer, PeerNetwork, and more.

 ## Components

-### Strategy
-It also contains a strategy, which is a collection of implementations that [Captain](./src/captain/README.md) uses to implement coin specific logic.

 ### Accounts
  An account store used to manage, create, and update Ironfish accounts.